Renewable energy in Ukraine: 2019

+2025

+During 2025, 324 MW of new wind power capacity was built in Ukraine, while in the two previous years — between 2022 and the first quarter of 2025 — 248 MW of new wind power plants were commissioned.
+New wind power projects with a total capacity of 4.5 GW are also being implemented in Ukraine, of which 44% are located in the west of the country, 34% in the central regions and the remaining 22% in the south of Ukraine, primarily in Odessa and Mykolaiv regions.
+According to the association, the total capacity of wind power plants installed in Ukraine is currently 2.3 GW, of which 1.3 GW is located in the temporarily occupied territory.
+Ukraine also has 534 MW of total installed capacity of energy storage systems (BESS).

 «30 GW to 2030» Ukraine reconstruction project

 In 2022, at the World Economic Forum in Davos DTEK CEO Maxim Timchenko presented a project to increase the capacity of renewable energy in Ukraine from 9 to 30 GW by 2030, as a significant part of Ukraine's post-war rebuilding plan.
 The project involves private investments of EUR 35-40 billion.